zacwong2151/cs4218-2510-ecom-project-team019/Readme.md

 4. **Adding sample data to database**

-    - Download “Sample DB Schema” from Canvas and extract it.
+    - Download “Sample DB Schema” from Canvas (if applicable) and extract it.
     - In MongoDB Compass, create a database named `test` under your cluster.
     - Add four collections to this database: `categories`, `orders`, `products`, and `users`.
     - Under each collection, click "ADD DATA" and import the respective JSON from the extracted "Sample DB Schema".

 5. **Running the Application**
-    - Open your web browser.
     - Use `npm run dev` to run the app from root directory, which starts the development server.
     - Navigate to `http://localhost:3000` to access the application.

-### 4. Setting up SonarQube
+## Setting up SonarQube

 SonarQube consists of 2 parts: